We've independently reviewed this article to make sure it's as accurate as we can make it.

-#3 Your Door Safety Latch Is Malfunctioning
+#3 The Door Is Misaligned

 #4 The Turntable Motor Has Moisture in It

 When you cook your food, there is always a risk that liquid could leak beneath the turntable.
-Failing to clean it up immediately after can result in moisture seeping into the turntable motor, causing electrical issues and tripping the circuit breaker.
+Failing to clean it up immediately after can result in moisture seeping into the turntable motor, causing electrical components to malfunction or short circuit, which can potentially trip the breaker.

 To determine if you are dealing with an issue with your turntable motor, you can test it for continuity with a multimeter.

-Now, you can place the probes of the multimeter on the terminals of the turntable motor and test for continuity.
-Ideally, you are looking for a reading of somewhere between six and 11 ohms.
-If you don’t get a similar reading, the part is defective and needs to be replaced.
+Now, place the multimeter probes on the terminals of the turntable motor and test for continuity.
+Ideally, you are looking for a reading between 6 and 11 ohms (or the one recommended by the manufacturer).

 #6 A Problem with the Electrical Supply